 Compilation of an Eternal Story of Mahabharata

 Krishna Dwaypayana, a great Sage who was also known as Vyasa takes the credit of compiling Vedas.
 The Vedas are considered to be around 100,000 years old and it remained as a tradition that people from generation to generation transmitted through in an oral form.
-At that time, people gave an utmost importance to Sound and considered it as the subtlest form of physicality.
+At that time, people gave utmost importance to Sound and considered it as the subtlest form of physicality.
 For this reason, Vedas were never written down as a scripture.

 Once it so happened that the rich Gangetic plain was struck by a brutal drought which lasted for 14 long years.
 Not a drop of rain came.
 Crops dried up.
 Civilizations decamped and in the run, people forgot to tell the Vedas.
 After 14 years, when rains breeze in, Vyasa saw the loss that happened to Vedas and decided to write it down.
-It is said that he could gather only 8% of it which are now classified into Rig Veda, Atharvana Veda, Sama Veda, and Yajur Veda.
+It is said that he could gather only 8% of it which is now classified into Rig Veda, Atharvana Veda, Sama Veda, and Yajur Veda.

 Over years later, when the War of Mahabharata got ended, Vyasa decided to compile this eternal story but this time, he didn’t want to take any chances.
 Vyasa was in no state to rely on a human mind because it was that phase of the period where Dwapara was shifting to Kali.
 When we say Kali, we must understand that it is a deterioration of human consciousness.
 So, Vyasa requested the God of Intelligence, Ganapathi to write down the document and he appointed his disciple, Vaishampayana to give ears to it.
 Simply put, Ganapathi wrote down the story and Vaishampayana got an earful of it.